 As a chapter or a committee within a chapter gains experience with the kinds of fundraisers suggested in this list, the group may wish to take on more substantial projects.
 Not every chapter wants or needs to do big events.
 Fundraising, from the little projects to the more involved ones, can be challenging, stimulating, strengthening to individuals and chapters, and very rewarding.
 Of course, we need the money; however, the benefits of fundraising beyond the money are apparent.

 More Sophisticated Fundraising

 Special Events

 It is possible to raise large amounts of money by planning and holding special events.
-Here is a list of possibilities:
+Here are some possibilities:

 Dances

 Barbecues

 Luncheons

 Banquets

 Games nights